CSCfi/csc-user-guide/docs/computing/webinterface/index.md

 ### Project view

-Using the project view under the _Tools_ section on the top navbar, you can view current disk and project billing unit quotas on Puhti.
+Using the project view under the _Tools_ section on the top navbar, you can view current disk and project billing unit quotas on the supercomputers.
 For more information see [project-view](project-view.md).